openjs-foundation/project-status/README.md

-# project-status
+# project-onboarding
-Public repo to manage the process of onboarding new projects and helping Growth stage projects become Impact projects.
+Public repo to manage the process of onboarding projects

 ## Resources for onboarding projects